csc-training/hip/docs/01-HIP.md

 * Quite a lot of changes for such a small code.
 * Should we try to use OpenMP offload before we try to HIP the code?
 * Need to adjust Makefile to compile the multiple files
-* The HIP version is up to 30% faster, seems to be a comparison between nvcc and pgf90, still checking to verify some results
 * Example of Fortran with HIP: https://github.com/cschpc/lumi/tree/main/hipfort

 # OpenMP or HIP